simonw/git-history/README.md

 ## Usage

+This tool can be run against a Git repository that holds a file that contains JSON, CSV/TSV or some other format and which has multiple versions tracked in the Git history.
+See [Git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/) to understand how you might create such a repository.

-The `file` command analyzes the history of an individual file.
+The `file` command analyzes the history of an individual file within the repository, and generates a SQLite database table that represents the different versions of that file over time.

+The file is assumed to contain multiple objects - for example, the results of scraping an electricity outage map or a CSV file full of records.

-The command assumes you have a JSON file that consists of an array of objects, and that has multiple versions stored away in the Git history, likely through [Git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/).
+Assuming you have a file called `incidents.json` that is a JSON array of objects, with multiple versions of that file recorded in a repository.

-(CSV and other formats are supported too, see below.)

-Most basic usage is:
+Change directory into the GitHub repository in question and run the following:

-    git-convert file database.db filename.json
+    git-convert file incidents.db incidents.json

-This will create a new SQLite database in the `database.db` file with two tables:
+This will create a new SQLite database in the `incidents.db` file with two tables:

 - `commits` containing a row for every commit, with a `hash` column and the `commit_at` date.
 - `items` containing a row for every item in every version of the `filename.json` file - with an extra `commit` column that is a foreign key back to the `commits` table.

-More interesting is if you specify columns to be treated as IDs within that data, using the `--id` option one or more times.
-This allows the tool to track versions of each item as they change over time.
+If you have 10 historic versions of the `incidents.json` file and each one contains 30 incidents, you will end up with 10 * 30 = 300 rows in your `items` table.

+### De-duplicating items using IDs

+If your objects have a unique identifier - or multiple columns that together form a unique identifier - you can use the `--id` option to de-duplicate and track changes to each of those items over time.

+If there is a unique identifier column called `IncidentID` you could run the following:

-    git-convert file database.db filename.json --id IncidentID
+    git-convert file incidents.db incidents.json --id IncidentID

-If you do this, three tables will be created - `commits`, `items` and `item_versions`.
+This will create three tables - `commits`, `items` and `item_versions`.

 The `items` table will contain just the most recent version of each row, de-duplicated by ID.